 Is lying a sin?
 Yes, but oftentimes some people point out biblical characters “lying” and not getting punished for it.
 Or use it to personally attack people for saying something untrue without examining their motives.
 Some have claimed that it was lying when King Solomon threatened to cut a child in half to reveal who the real mother was.
-Or that God lied when he told Abraham he wanted Isaac to be sacrificed.
-God also threatened to kill the Israelites and start over with Moses but didn’t follow through with it, did he lie?
+Or that God lied when he told Abraham He wanted Isaac to be sacrificed.
+God also threatened to kill the Israelites and start over with Moses, but didn’t follow through with it, did he lie?
 The real questions are, what is a lie, and why is it a sin?

 Exodus 23:1 (NLT) “You must not pass along false rumors.
 You must not cooperate with evil people by lying on the witness stand.
 2 “You must not follow the crowd in doing wrong.
 When you are called to testify in a dispute, do not be swayed by the crowd to twist justice.
 3 And do not slant your testimony in favor of a person just because that person is poor.